edutap-eu/documentation/source/glossary.md

     {term}`Shibboleth` Service Provider

 Shibboleth
-    Shibboleth is a set of Software components provided by the [Shibboleth Consortium](https://www.shibboleth.net/), to provide a federated single-sign-on system / {term}`AAI`
+    Shibboleth is a set of Software components provided by the [Shibboleth Consortium](https://www.shibboleth.net/), to provide a federated single-sign-on system / {term}`AAI`.
+    Shibboleth software components are:

+    - Identity Provider
+    - Service Provider
+    - Embedded Discovery Service (previously known as "Where are you from" ({term}`WAYF`) Service)
+    - Metadata Aggregator

 ISCED
     [International Standard Classification of Education](https://en.wikipedia.org/wiki/International_Standard_Classification_of_Education)